 Patients are usually delighted to know that they do not have to rely on eyeglasses or regular soft contact lenses in order to see clearly.
 They like the ability to see without anything in their eyes during the day.
 The orthokeratology patient is no longer concerned that their soft contact lenses are bothering them, or that their eyeglasses are cumbersome.
 The orthokeratology patient (and or the parent) is thrilled after their yearly exams when I state that the prescription has not changed and their vision is stable.

 Orthokeratology is not for everyone especially if you have a very strong prescription, or have corneal disease (example keratoconus) Good candidates are children, previous contact lens drop outs due to poor comfort with conventional soft contact lenses, those who play sports or other hobbies that require optimal vision but can’t wear contact lenses or eyeglasses.
 Also, those individuals who want to keep their prescription as low as possible in order to have LASIK in the future, are ideal candidates.

-Contact us today to make an appointment for Ortho-K with Dr. Galan.
+Contact us to book an appointment with Dr. Galan right now!